-- In the first instance, all bullying concerns should be reported to the Form Teacher - Where the parent is not satisfied that appropriate action has been taken to prevent further incidents, or where further incidents have taken place, the concern should be reported to Head of Year or Assistant-Principal, as applicable. - Where the parent is not satisfied that appropriate action has been taken by the Head of Year/Assistant-Principal to prevent further incidents, or where further incidents have taken place, the concern should be reported to Principal.
+- In the first instance, all bullying concerns should be reported to the Form Teacher - Where the parent is not satisfied that appropriate action has been taken to prevent further incidents, or where further incidents have taken place, the concern should be reported to Head of Year. - Where the parent is not satisfied that appropriate action has been taken by the Form Teacher /Head of Year to prevent further incidents, or where further incidents have taken place, the concern should be reported to Vice-Principal or Principal.